 One may wonder why does this matter?
 Aren’t executives paid enough?
-Maybe, maybe not, that question is beyond the scope of this article.
+That question is beyond the scope of this essay.
 I am limiting this discussion to the incentives executives have to perform to their fullest capacity for the benefit of stakeholders, which may include, shareholders, pensions, 401ks, employees…etc. Effective leadership benefits stakeholders.
 Executives who perform well for stakeholders should be rewarded, and those who deliver mediocre results, should not.
-There is a separate discussion to be had about wealth inequality, but this is better addressed via other mechanisms, such as an LVT (discussed here.)
+There is a separate discussion to be had about wealth inequality, but this is better addressed via other mechanisms, such as an LVT (discussed here) or taxing distributed profits.

-In recent decades, stock options have emerged as one of the premier methods of compensation for business executives.
+In recent decades, stock options have emerged as the premier method of compensating business executives.
 In a piece by Alfred Rappaport, published in the Harvard Business Review, he notes that options account for over half of CEO and roughly 30 percent of senior managers’ compensation.
 Options and stock grants also constitute almost half of directors’ compensation as well.

 This is a trend that began in the 1990s.
 Prior to that decade, executive pay was generally a function of salary plus bonuses.
 The bonuses would be awarded only if the company achieved certain financial targets.
 It was thought that paying executives more via salary and bonuses would incentivize them to work longer hours and push them to innovate on behalf of the company.